MicrosoftDocs/azure-stack-docs/azure-stack/ruggedized/customer-replaceable-unit/replace-cooling-fan.md

 3. Review

-    -   Required knowledge for working with Scale Unit nodes in a Ruggedized Cloud Appliance
+    -   Required knowledge for working with scale unit nodes in a Ruggedized Cloud Appliance

     -   Required knowledge for working with the Hardware Lifecycle Host on page 5 if you are working with the Hardware Lifecycle Host

 4. Complete

-    -   Verifying Scale Unit node access and health if you are working with a Scale Unit node
+    -   Verifying scale unit node access and health if you are working with a scale unit node

     -   Verifying Hardware Lifecycle Host access and health if you are working with the Hardware Lifecycle Host

 5. Complete

-    -   Powering off Scale Unit nodes if you are working with a Scale Unit node
+    -   Powering off scale unit nodes if you are working with a scale unit node

     -   Powering off the Hardware Lifecycle
         Host if